 Casual Sunglasses

-From a feature standpoint, they are lacking in many ways and should not be carried on the mountain.
-They will be problematic.
+From a feature standpoint, they are lacking in many ways and should not be used on the mountain as they can be problematic.
 Examples include: aviator glasses, wayfarer glasses, and browline sunglasses.
 Basically, anything worn for fashion, lifestyle or novelty is probably not the best choice for a high altitude alpine trek.
 Leave these at home.

 Shield Sunglasses

 Shield sunglasses are unique in that the lens is one continuous piece that stretches across from one temple to the other.
 What are great about these types of glasses is that they have excellent field of vision because there is no obstruction in the center unlike traditional frames.
 Additionally, these sunglasses are usually very lightweight and very comfortable.
-There arms do not hook around the ears, yet they are snug enough to stay on the face.
-Most also have interchangeable lenses.
+The arms do not hook around the ears, yet they are snug enough to stay on the face.
+Most have interchangeable lenses as well so you have the option to right choose the lens for the expected conditions..

 Sport Sunglasses